bsn-si/ocex-cli/README.md

 ```

 #### Update
-You can update coupon alias name and secret key, but its dangerous because not be sync with contract.
+You can update coupon alias name and secret key.
+This feature is just for testing purposes as it doesn't sync the new alias or the secret key with the contract.
+Can be blocked in product versions.

 ``` bash
 ➜  ~ ocex-cli coupon update 1 --name=SampleCoupon